 - Treatment We may use or disclose your PHI to a physician or other health care provider providing treatment to you, to coordinate your treatment among providers, or to assist us in making prior authorization decisions related to your benefits. - Payment We may use and disclose your PHI to make benefit payments for the health care services provided to you.
 We may disclose your PHI to another health plan, to a health care provider, or other entity subject to the federal Privacy Rules for their payment purposes.

-Payment activities may include

-- processing claims

-- determining eligibility or coverage for claims

-- issuing premium billings

-- reviewing services for medical necessity

-- performing utilization review of claims

-- HealthCare Operations We may use and disclose your PHI to perform our healthcare operations.
-These activities may include:
+Payment activities may include processing claims, determining eligibility or coverage for claims, and reviewing services for medical necessity. - Health Care Operations We may use and disclose your PHI to perform our healthcare operations.
+These activities may include providing customer service, responding to complaints and appeals, and providing care management and care coordination.